WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib/README.md

 ## Installation

-Clone this repository  (Eventually you can download the library with npm install chart-wcs)
+Clone this repository  (you will be able to download the library with npm install chart-wcs)

 ```bash
   git clone git@github.com:WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib.git